 If you travel, then having a smaller camera can be great as it means you won't have to lug it around while you're exploring and it takes less space in your carry on luggage.
 My recommendation: the Sony A6000 -- it's my choice for travel camera.
 The A6300 is the more recent version of the A6000, with an upgraded sensor (better image quality in low light) and some new features, but it does cost a bit more.

-The Sony A6000 / A6300 is an interchangeable lens camera, like the DSLRs above, but it’s a mirrorless camera (what they call a Compact System Camera or CSC) which means it’s smaller but has all the brilliant features and image quality of a DSLR.
-It’s interface is very accessible and it also features a quick menu so you can make changes to your settings quickly and easily.
+An alternative to the Fuji is the Sony A6300, an interchangeable lens camera, like the DSLRs above, but it's a mirrorless camera (what they call a Compact System Camera or CSC) which means it's smaller but has all the brilliant features and image quality of a DSLR.
+It's interface is very accessible and it also features a quick menu so you can make changes to your settings quickly and easily.
 Best of all, if you are into shooting action, its advanced autofocusing options and ability to capture 15 frames in one second (!) will delight you.

-Pricing wise, it’s very affordable — you can get a great set up that’s ready to go (camera with a couple of kit lenses) for under AUD$1000 for the A6000 and around $1500 for the A6300.
+Pricing wise, it's very affordable -- you can get a great set up that's ready to go (camera with a couple of kit lenses) for around $1000.

 What about full frame cameras?
 You've heard that they are terrific and create the best photos, but can be more expensive.